KyleGough/sudoku/README.md

 ##### Subset Cover (Hidden/Unique Pairs/Triples/Quads) #####

 ```
-Subsets of pairs/triples/quads to remove possibilities.
+Subsets of pairs/triples/quads.
+N cells that cover N different values within a row/column/sector can be used to eliminate possibilites.
+2 <= N <= 4.
 ```

  Implementing the *Subset Cover* technique boosted the accuracy by over *20%* up to *68.6%*.